Riding Around Town on a Rail

 Rail City relics

-When the CTA in 2003 undertook a nearly half-billion-dollar “rebuild” of the Brown Line—the CTA’s old Ravenswood line, and before that, when it opened in 1907, the private Northwest Elevated Line—plans were made to restore the eight stations on the line deemed eligible for National Register status.
-(Those stations are Francisco, Damen, Belmont, Fullerton, Armitage, Diversey, Sedgwick and Chicago; Montrose was added to the list later.)
+When the CTA in 2003 undertook a nearly half-billion-dollar rebuild of the Brown Line—once known as the CTA’s old Ravenswood line, and before that, when it opened in 1907, the private Northwest Elevated Line—plans were made to restore the eight stations on the line deemed eligible for National Register status.
+(Those stations are Francisco, Damen, Belmont, Fullerton, Armitage, Diversey, Sedgwick, and Chicago; Montrose was added to the list later.)
 Arthur Gerber built a terminal building on Wilmette’s Linden Avenue for what was then Samuel Insull’s Northwestern Elevated Railroad (today the CTA Purple Line).
 Built in 1913 and expanded in 1921, it is a great example of the “Bungaloid” Style; it has since been converted into a branch bank.

-A Queen Anne-style station at Homan Avenue was constructed in 1892-93 for the Lake Street Elevated Railroad, near Garfield Park.
-What didn’t rust or break or wear out over the ensuing century was obscured; the station’s finials and railings were made of pressed metal whose details were buried under thick layers of paint.
+A Queen Anne-style station at Homan Avenue was constructed in 1892–93 near Garfield Park for the Lake Street Elevated Railroad.
+What didn’t rust or break or wear out over the ensuing century was obscured; the station’s finials and railings were made of pressed metal whose details had become obscured by thick layers of paint.
 The station retained enough of its original features in the form of decorative windows and a trademark tower that the Illinois Historic Preservation Agency designated the station eligible for listing in the National Register of Historic Places.
-A massive overhaul of the now-renamed Green Line saw the old station disassembled in 2000 and its outer shell rebuilt two blocks west, at Central Park Avenue; as the Conservatory-Central Park station, it was expected to draw tourists to the adjacent park and its newly renovated conservatory.
+A massive overhaul of the now-renamed Green Line saw the old station disassembled in 2000 and its outer shell rebuilt two blocks west, at Central Park Avenue; reopened as the Conservatory-Central Park station, it was expected to draw tourists to the adjacent park and its newly renovated conservatory.

 Farther south, on the south leg of the Green Line, is the Garfield Boulevard el station.
 One of the oldest intact elevated rail stations in the U.S., it was named an official City of Chicago landmark in 2001.
 Built in 1892, it was part of Chicago's original "Alley el," which ran above the alley between State Street and Wabash Avenue on its way to the South Side.